nschonni/cordova-docs/articles/cordova-security/cordova-security-xmit.md

 #### Use Azure App Service to streamline service auth
 Mobile Backend as a Service (MBaaS) solutions can help you get up and running quickly with an authenticated service that can resolve the above challenges.
 [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) is specifically designed for this purpose and you can integrate with it easily using the [Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/) Cordova plugin.
 See [the Cordova authentication article](./cordova-security-auth.md) for information on adding the plugin to your app.

-From there, you can then [add auth into Mobile App services](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-users/) to lock down access while still using the streamlined client library for features like Easy Tables.
+From there, you can then either simply enable Azure Authentication for the entire App Service endpoint via the Azure portal or [add auth into specific services or tables](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-users/) to lock down access while still using the streamlined client library for features like Easy Tables.

 ![Azure Mobile Apps Easy Tables](media/cordova-security-data/auth-easy-tables.png)